Wriothesley Russell, 2nd Duke of Bedford

 On 13 May 1696, Tavistock, as he then was, matriculated at Magdalen College, Oxford.
 Around 1698, he began the construction of the Howland Great Wet Dock on the Thames, on some of his wife's dowry lands in Rotherhithe.

 Russell held the offices of Lord Lieutenant of Cambridgeshire, Bedfordshire and Middlesex between 1701 and 1711.
 He was also a Gentleman of the Bedchamber to William III from 1701 to 1702.
 After William's death, he was invested as a Knight of the Garter on 14 March 1702 and served as Lord High Constable of England for the coronation of Queen Anne.
+He was a board member of the High Tory Loyal Brotherhood.

 Russell died in 1711, aged 30, from smallpox and was buried on 30 May 1711 in the 'Bedford Chapel' at St. Michael's Church at Chenies, Buckinghamshire.